 Colours can be influenced with the help of filters, as in the old days.
 Nowadays, post-processing is the way to handle this.
 For example, red is a colour that attracts a lot of attention, while cool colours such as blue and green seem to disappear into the background.
 Colour contrasts can give the photo an extra dimension.

-We can use blue in larger quantities – because it seems to give way, it does not require our attention that much.
+We can use blue in larger quantities – because it seems to give way, it does not require much attention.
 The warmer the colour, the more it comes to you.
 Cooler colours give way.
-The red-green or blue-yellow contrasts are very striking and often provide a colour photo extra punch.
+The red-green or blue-yellow contrasts are striking and often punch a colour photo.

 Colour and perspective